 Follow these journeys as they happen at Last Of England Twitter.

-now, is the oldest continuously occupied town in
+probably the oldest continuously occupied town in

-A conurbation of three known Saxon settlements (and
+conurbation of several known Saxon settlements (and

 possibly a few others that aren't yet) developed into a